-1. Remove the tailpipe by removing the bolts, and then pulling it out of the muffler.
+Remove the tailpipe by removing the bolt, and then pulling it out of the muffler

-2. Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- 1. Bolt - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

-1. Spark arrester
+- 1. Tailpipe - 2.
+Spark arrester

-3. Insert the tailpipe into the muffler, and then install and tighten the bolts to the specified torque.
+Insert the tailpipe into the muffler, and then install and tighten the bolt.